ggez/good-web-game/README.md

 ### Differences

 * boilerplate code differs slightly, [as shown here](https://github.com/PSteinhaus/PSteinhaus.github.io/tree/main/ggez/web-examples#ggez-animation-example)
+* audio API differs slightly due to use of `quad-snd` instead of `rodio` for easy portability
 * shaders have to be written in GLSL100, due to support for WebGL1
 * API for creation of shaders and their corresponding uniform structs differs slightly, but the workflow remains the same, see [the `shader` example](examples/shader.rs)